WG-Forge/Software-Sorcerers/README.md

 **hex_widget.py** contains Hex QWidget class, used by main window to represent game cells in GUI

+**login_window** contains LoginWindow widget, that will be displayed on the app start to ask user for inputing login data.

 ### tests folder
 **test_cell.py** unittest for cell.py

 **test_connection.py** unittest for connection.py

-**test_multiplayer.py** alternative entry point to the app that runs three bots in different threads to test multiplayer